toludwig/golden-lemurs/docs/approach.md

 * a **Convolutional Neural Network** (CNN) for text mining.

 In this way we employ networks of increasing complexity.
-Instead of having traditional expert systems, we demonstrate the applicability and variability of Neural Networks for parameters known to be working very well for the respective architectures.
+Instead of having traditional handcrafted systems, we demonstrate the applicability and variability of Neural Networks for parameters known to be working very well for the respective architectures.
 Hence, our nets are specialised each in its input group and yield independent, possible different